AmirShkolnik/Hangman/README.md

 Are you ready to answer the call of the wild and conquer the Jungle Quiz?

-The live link can be found here - [Jungle Quiz](https://amirshkolnik.github.io/JungleQuiz/)
+The live link can be found here - [The Hangman Madness](https://play-hangman-3f577e016fa9.herokuapp.com/)

 ![Jungle Quiz](doc/readme-images/amiresponsive.png)